 - Specifically filter books and fill theory chapters,

-- Survey the state of research by means of study evaluation and write the chapters,
+- Survey the state of research by means of study evaluations and write the chapters,

 - Consider and describe analytical methods (research methods),